 Also known as Shurijo Castle (jo means ‘castle’), this was the palace of the Ryukyu kings from 1429 until 1879.

+This isn’t the first time, however, that Shuri Castle has been razed to the ground.
 Most of the castle was destroyed in the fierce Battle of Okinawa at the end of World War II.
 After the war, Ryukyu University occupied the site.
 At the same time, various parts of the complex were restored and reopened.
-Shureimon gate was restored in 1958 and the Kankaimon gate was restored in 1974.
-Finally, in 1989, work began on restoring the main buildings of the castle—including the Seiden.
+The Shureimon gate was restored in 1958, and the Kankaimon gate was restored in 1974.
+Finally, in 1989, work began on restoring the main buildings of the castle—including the stunning Seiden.
 Then, in 1992, the fully restored castle and park opened to the public.

 The main gate when entering the castle is the iconic Shureimon, which was built between 1527 and 1555.
 The gate features on the rare 2,000 yen bank note.